Josefinekihlstrom/LauraDay/TESTING.md

 ### Products page
 - Make sure the orange banner is displayed and covering the width of the page.
+- Make sure that the product counter just above the products is displaying the number of products. *(Bug noted of product counter only showing the products shown on the current page, and not the total amount of products within the current category.
+Please see 'bugs found' section for more details.)*
+- Make sure that products are shown with a maximum of three on each row and a total of eight on each page. *(Bug noted of products not filling out on last row.
+Please see 'bugs found' section for more information)*

 ### Product details page